 PRINCIPAL VS AGENT

-- control over the goods,
+- Control over the goods or services.

-- responsibility for fulfilling the contract.
+- Responsibility for fulfilling the contract.

 CONSIGNMENT ARRANGEMENT